Skip to content

 - image: redis:alpine

-Task 3: Select one of your worker nodes and apply a NoSchedule taint with the key maintenance and value true.
+Task 3: Select one worker node and apply a NoSchedule taint with key maintenance and value true.
+This task demonstrates that a taint changes eligibility for future Pods, but it does not evict running Pods unless the effect is NoExecute.

 Terminal window